armadaproject/armada/docs/helm/server.md

     poolSize: 1000
 ```

-## credentials example
+## basicAuth example

-The credentials section of the values file is used to provide a list of valid username/password pairs.
+The basicAuth section of the values file is used to provide a list of valid username/password pairs.

 This list determines all the valid users for the server components gRPC API.
 All clients (executor or armadactl) must provide a valid set of credentials from this list when communicating with the server.